Alarman-prg/WildFinder/README.md

 ## Description (about 100 words)

-> Our app will allow for individuals to find experienced trail hikers to find adventures on local trails.
+> Our app will allow for individuals interested in hiking to find likeminded individuals for adventures on local trails.
+Our motivation behind this application is to get people outdoors and meeting new people!
+Our goals include allowing users to make connections to other users, allow users to find experienced people of particular trails to increase confidence incase of uneasiness in their ability to hike a more difficult trail, and to increase the amount of people utilizing public trails and spreading awareness of NC wildlife

 > A brief description of what your app will be like and why it's